priyabnsal/priyabnsal/README.md

 Hi, I'm Priya Bansal, a passionate self-taught frontEnd web developer from India.
 <br/>
 <br/>
-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/priyabnsal/github-readme-stats)*
+*NOTE: Most Used languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/priyabnsal/github-readme-stats)*

 <br/>
   <br/>